The Future of Lexington-Fayette County: Bringing the 2045 Comprehensive Plan Into Focus

 - Stimulating sustainable building through incentives

 - Understanding the local environmental effects of climate change

 The creation of the 2045 Comprehensive Plan is still in process and members of the general public can get involved in imagining Lexington’s future together.
-The Comprehensive Plan is revised every five years, and a Planning Commission public hearing will be held later this year.
-Recommendations will then be sent on to the Urban County Council for a vote, at which point the goals and objectives of the 2045 comprehensive plan will be finalized.
+The Comprehensive Plan is revised every five years, and a Planning Commission public hearing will be held on Thursday, February 16, 2023, at 1:30 pm in Council Chambers at City Hall, 200 E. Main St. Recommendations will then be sent on to the Urban County Council for a vote, at which point the goals and objectives of the 2045 comprehensive plan will be finalized.